Lumileds: History

-In May of 2024, First Brands announced the acquisition of the Automotive Lamps business from Lumileds for $238 million.
+In May 2024, First Brands announced the acquisition of the Automotive Lamps business from Lumileds for $238 million.

+Attempted Chinese Acquisition

+In August 2025, Chinese company San’an Optoelectronics offered $239 million for 100% ownership of Lumileds Holding B.V., with eventual ownership expected to be split between San’an and other foreign investors (74.5%), Philips (19.9%), and Apollo Global Management affiliates.
+However, in April 2026, the deal collapsed following opposition from United States regulators.
+The termination was attributed to national security concerns and tightened U.S. oversight of overseas acquisitions by Chinese technology firms.

 Products and notable applications

 The company sells products for automotive, illumination and specialty applications, with automotive lighting comprising 60% of its sales in 2015.

 In architectural lighting they released the Luxeon C in 2015, a family of high-power LED light sources capable of delivering multiple colors from a single focal length.

 Lumileds LEDs are used in the Bridge of Peace, an illuminated pedestrian bridge in Tbilisi, and in the Times Square Ball made by Waterford Crystal.

 Patent dispute with Epistar

 Lumileds had a history of patent disputes with competitor Epistar over the use of AlInGaP LED technology.
 However, in September, 2009, Philips Lumileds signed an agreement to license AlInGaP technology to Epistar.